 So you’re convinced about the health benefits of sun-dried tomatoes, plus you love the taste of them.
 So how do you go about making them?

 First, get some fresh tomatoes, wash them, and remove the stems.
-Then, cut them into thin slices; the thinner you cut them, the less time they’ll need in the dehydrator.
+Then, slice tomatoes into thin pieces; the thinner you cut them, the less time they’ll need in the dehydrator.
 For this reason, I recommend you cut them into 1/4th-inch slices.

 Get the dehydrator trays and place the tomato slices across them.
 If you’d like some flavor in your sun-dried tomatoes, here’s where you can get creative.
 At this step, you can sprinkle some herbs over the slices, such as basil, oregano, or thyme.